OpenFusionProject/OpenFusion/README.md

 ## Compiling

 OpenFusion has one external dependency: SQLite.
 The oldest compatible version is `3.33.0`.
 You can install it on Windows using `vcpkg`, and on Unix/Linux using your distribution's package manager.
-For a more indepth guide on how to set up vcpkg, [read this guide on the wiki](https://github.com/OpenFusionProject/OpenFusion/wiki/Installing-SQLite-on-Windows-using-vcpkg).
+For a more indepth guide on how to set up vcpkg, [read this guide](https://openfusion.dev/docs/development/installing-sqlite-on-windows-using-vcpkg/).

 You have two choices for compiling OpenFusion: the included Makefile and the included CMakeLists file.

 ### Makefile

-A detailed compilation guide is available for Windows users in the wiki [using MinGW-w64 and MSYS2](https://github.com/OpenFusionProject/OpenFusion/wiki/Compilation-on-Windows).
+A detailed compilation guide is available for Windows users on the website [using MinGW-w64 and MSYS2](https://openfusion.dev/docs/development/compilation-on-windows-msys2-mingw/).
 Otherwise, to compile it for the current platform you're on, just run `make` with the correct build tools installed (currently make and clang).

 ### CMake

-A detailed guide is available [on the wiki](https://github.com/OpenFusionProject/OpenFusion/wiki/Compilation-with-CMake-or-Visual-Studio) for people using regular old CMake or the version of CMake that comes with Visual Studio. tl;dr: `cmake -B build`
+A detailed guide is available [in our documentation](https://openfusion.dev/docs/development/compilation-with-cmake-or-visual-studio/) for people using regular old CMake or the version of CMake that comes with Visual Studio.
+TL;DR: `cmake -B build`

 ## Contributing